 "Were you truly only bonded a month?" he couldn't help but ask.
 Agatha blinked at him.

 "Oh.
 Yes.
+Well, two months for the boys, really, Jenka came along a little later.
 It was my father's condition for...
 Well.
 For letting Grandfather have Kolya, pretty much, not that he could have stopped him."
 A short shrug.
 "My father and uncle didn't much like Mechanicsburg's sense of humor.
 Or its wolves, to be honest."

 Tarvek could see why.